• Skip to main content

 If you are a meat eater, please don't skip this one!
 This vegan mushroom stroganoff recipe with tofu is an easy recipe that is too good to miss.

-The tofu is baked before it is added to the stroganoff which gives it a meaty texture, and it soaks up every last bit of flavor.
+The tofu is baked before it is added to the stroganoff, giving it a meaty texture and soaking up every last bit of flavor.

 If you love this recipe, you might also want to try this vegan mac and cheese recipe on the following meatless Monday for another easy dinner.